Halivator/discord-project-thing/README.md

     -	*Complexity:* S
     -	*Functionality:* Subtracts a tomato from a user’s tomato stockpile and posts a message @ing the user with of a tomato gif being thrown at the user.
 Tomato throwing has a 1-minute cooldown period.
     -	*Impact on Community:* Keeps interactions with other members playful and lighthearted.
 A benefit of using the Garden and Farmer’s Market.
-      	**Theft**
-     	- When throwing tomatoes at another user, users will lose a random amount of money from their wallet
+    -   *Theft*: When throwing tomatoes at another user, users will lose a random amount of money from their wallet
 - **Garden:**
     - Commands:
         - `!garden` (returns the current status of garden, plant and water options)